 When introducing fish to an aquarium, whether it’s a new or established system, there are several additional factors to consider, including water-chemistry requirements, which region of the water column the fishes prefer, territoriality, disease prevention, and proper acclimation.

-Can They Share the Same Water Chemistry?
+Only Some Fish Can Share the Same Water Chemistry

 For the most part, any fishes collected from the coral reefs, which are among the most stable environments on earth, will thrive in water of the same chemical makeup—salinity, pH, alkalinity, calcium level, etc. While it can be challenging to provide and maintain the exacting water conditions that reef fishes require, you don’t have to worry whether a royal gramma Gramma loreto collected from the tropical western Atlantic will be able to thrive in the same water conditions as a yellow tang Zebrasoma flavescens collected in Hawai‘ian waters.